-Focusing on their core competencies and strengths allows buyer’s agents to sell more homes and even though they pay between 25-75% of the commissions to the team, they make far more money in the long run!
+Focusing on their core competencies and strengths allows buyer’s agents to sell more homes and even though they pay between 25-75% of the commission to the team, they make far more money in the long run!

 Buyer’s agents, by their very nature, generally prefer NOT to be bogged down in the administrative work.
 Here again is a place the real estate team leader can bring tremendous value.
 By providing capable administrative support, team leaders ensure that buyers agents are able to focus on what they are best at: SELLING REAL ESTATE.

-Coach Michael Hellickson discusses how he successfully segmented the work flow when the Hellickson Real Estate Team grew to over 44 team members!
+Coach Michael Hellickson discusses how he successfully segmented the workflow when the Hellickson Real Estate Team grew to over 44 team members!

-By removing as much as possible from agent’s workloads, and enabling them to focus 100% of their time, effort and energy on speaking and meeting with home buyers and sellers, each agent and the team as a whole were wildly more successful.
+By removing as much as possible from agent’s workloads, and enabling them to focus 100% of their time, effort, and energy on speaking and meeting with home buyers and sellers, each agent and the team as a whole were wildly more successful.

 How Will Hiring a Buyers Agent Make Me More Money?

 You see, we all have the same number of hours in each day.
 At some point, we simply cannot work any more than we already are.
-One of our Club Wealth Coaching clients comes to mind.
+One of our Club Wealth coaching clients comes to mind.
 We’ll call him Billy-Bob to protect the innocent.

 Billy-Bob is what we refer to as ‘poverty conscious”.
 Too afraid to “lose” what little income he has, he refuses to hire buyer’s agents, fearing the 50% he pays will be “lost income”.
 He worries that this will keep him from reaching his monthly goals, and his ROI on the $7,000+/month he is spending in leads will be reduced.

-BUT WAIT, that’s not all! (in our best Ginsu Knife Sales voice) Those same buyers agent’s will also produce sales that come from things like open houses, their own referrals, buyers that have homes to sell and more, resulting in EVEN MORE NET revenue to Billy-Bob without him having to give up a single lead that he is currently following up with!!
+BUT WAIT, that’s not all! (…in our best Ginsu Knife Sales voice) Those same buyers agent’s will also produce sales that come from things like open houses, their own referrals, buyers that have homes to sell and more, resulting in EVEN MORE NET revenue to Billy-Bob without him having to give up a single lead that he is currently following up with!!

 Silly Billy-Bob, you’re stepping over dollars to get to pennies!
-You could very easily leverage your current ad spread in to well over $500,000 in ADDITIONAL ANNUAL NET INCOME, without giving up your current income!
+You could very easily leverage your current ad spread to well over $500,000 in ADDITIONAL ANNUAL NET INCOME, without giving up your current income!